nplinden/ndmanager/README.md

 Sometimes you may want to substitute a single nuclide from a library, for instance to check the impact of a new evaluation of your favorite nuclide.
 My favorite nuclide is Cl35, and it turns out that the cross-sections of Cl35 in JEFF-3.3 and JENDL-5.0 are very different in the fast domain.

-To check the impact of substituting the JENDL-5.0 cross-section in my JEFF-3.3, I can write the following input file:
+To check the impact of substituting the JENDL-5.0 cross-section in my JEFF-3.3 library, I can write the following input file:

 ```yaml
 summary: The JEFF-3.3 library with the JENDL-5.0 Cl35 data